QROWD/TR/README.md

 # load the code
 source("run.r")

-# execute the code with window size like 450
+# evalaute all the classifiers with window size as 450
 evaluate(size=450)
 ```